Agent Architecture / Foundation

 01

-State the transcript-backed claim in your own words: This video walks through Claude's Live Artifacts feature by building nine personal tools in plain English - including a goal/habit tracker, a founder's morning dashboard, a Slack team-update board, and a money pipeline - showing how artifacts auto-refresh from connectors like Gmail, Slack, Google Calendar, Notion, and Airtable to act as a personal assistant.
+State the transcript-backed claim in your own words: Vaibhav Sisinty demonstrates Claude's live Artifacts feature, building nine personal tools in plain English — habit trackers, a founder's morning dashboard, a team-update dashboard, a revenue pipeline, creative pieces, games, quizzes, and apps — that pull live data from connectors like Gmail, Slack, Google Calendar, Notion, and Airtable.
+It teaches how to replace whole categories of subscription apps by describing what you want and connecting your own data.

 02